 Key Chorale Student Scholar Program

-- Student participation in rehearsals and performances of 4 major programs with professional orchestra and world-class soloists
+- Student participation in rehearsals and performances of four major programs with professional orchestra and world-class soloists

 - Opportunity to rehearse and perform under the baton of our professional conductor

-- Coaching by our professionals on the business side of music, including audition coaching, resume writing, appearance, preparation, etc.
+- Coaching by our professionals on the business side of music, including auditions, resume writing, appearance, preparation, etc.

 - Inspire a lifelong love and even career in vocal music

 - Build good citizens as well as good musicians

 - Provide tools and experiences beyond the scope of what public school music programs can offer

 “The collaboration between Maestro Caulkins and the Key Chorale with the Sarasota County schools is a unique and valuable resource.
 It is a relationship that fosters excellence and builds a connection that enables choir members from both groups and the community to experience a love of the many aspects of choral music.
 From the annual “Tomorrow Voices Today” festival to Cirque des Voix, the relationship is masterfully coordinated and motivated by Maestro Caulkins.
 He genuinely supports and encourages the high school directors in their individual choral programs and brings the groups together to provide unique musical experiences.”Kirby Sanders, Sarasota High School Choral Director